sandeep45/sandeep45.github.io/_posts/2020-03-17-rails_like_scope_methods_in_objection_nodejs.md

 Lets dive into each of these one-by-one.

-## Modifiers
+## Approach 1: Modifiers

 Modifiers is my preferred way to solve this.
 We specify a function on the modifiers object which:

- 1. receive the query as a param
+1. receives the `query` as a param
 2. it then modifies the query by adding its filters etc.

 ```
 Label.modifiers.last = query => {